Scrapbook and Bloggish Musings 1

 If one sells one’s art for too much, then there will be few buyers.
 If one sells one’s art for too little, then the art may be viewed as a less valuable investment, and so its provenance receives less regard.
 This sets it sinking down an indifferent food chain where no one may care where it winds up.

 The best solution to my purchaser dilemma would be to place my entire estate in a museum collection—even if I have to give the art away.
-(I would, of course, preserve a percentage of future resales of my work for my descendants.)
 A museum is not only the best steward, but also attracts the best private collectors who will view the art as having future value.
 Nothing is guaranteed, even with this strategy.

 Masterwork Copies